bsappe/latin102/quiz3.md

 1. Leonem Nemeum - Nemeus, Nemea, Nemeum
 2. Hydram Lernaeam - Lernae, Lerna, Lernaeum
 3. aprum Erymanthium - Erymathis, Erymathia
-4. aves Stymphalides - Stymphalidis, Stymphalidia
+4. aves Stymphalides - Stymphalidis, Stymphalidia ❓ **This one is tricky!**
 5. Hippolyten Amazonam (NB: Hippolyten is a Greek name in a feminine accusative singular form, like Iolen in our earlier assignment.) - Amazon, Amazona, Amazonum

 Comparative and Superlative Forms

-1. The Hydra killed passers by *with a great blowing* of his poisonous breath. - cum magno afflatu
+1. The Hydra killed passers by *with a great blowing* of his poisonous breath. - cum magno afflatu❌ **Adjective forms are good in 1-3, but don't need a preposition to express instrument.**

 2. The Hydra killed passers by *with a greater blowing* of his poisonous breath. - cum maiore afflatu